top of page

 6. Possible outcomes: In criminal law, defendants might get jail time or probation.
 In civil law, the liable defendant must pay money to the victim for the physical, emotional, and financial harm they caused.

 7. Who pays attorney: In criminal law, the government pays the prosecutor.
 In civil law, the victim hires a private attorney or handles the case on their own.
-Attorneys working with Victim Law Center usually work on a "contingency" basis, meaning we do not get paid unless the victim recovers money, and then we only get a percentage of what the victim recovers.
+Our attorneys often work on a "contingency" basis, meaning we do not get paid unless the victim recovers money, and then we only get a percentage of what the victim recovers.

 bottom of page